Australia

 Australian Dollar

-Government – The Federal Government has overall control of the different states, and is currently headed by the Labour Party Prime Minister Julia Gillard.
-Each state has its own semi-autonomous government.
+Government – The Federal Government has overall control of the different states.
+Each state has its semi-autonomous government.

-Health – There are excellent standards of healthcare offered by the system of state-funded and private healthcare working in tandem.
-Travel insurance is a good idea, to make sure you are fully covered on your visit.
+Health—The state-funded and private healthcare systems work in tandem to offer excellent standards of healthcare.
+Travel insurance is a good idea to ensure you are fully covered during your visit.
 Tap water is safe to drink unless otherwise specified.
 Avoid sunstroke by covering up and staying hydrated.

-Law – The minimum drinking age is 18 and there are lower limits in place for drink-driving than in the UK.
+Law – The minimum drinking age is 18, and there are lower limits for drink-driving than in the UK.
 Marijuana is illegal in Australia.
-It is mandatory for cyclists to wear helmets on roads.
-Smoking is banned in all food service venues and in most pubs and hotels.
+Cyclists must wear helmets on roads.
+Smoking is banned in all food service venues and most pubs and hotels.

-Transport and Travel – Australia is geared up for travel around its vast expanse, there are excellent and affordable bus, train and plane networks and lots of hire-car networks.
-Guided tour companies offer the flexibility of jump-on, jump-off services around the country.
-Tourism information is easy to find and there is a wide range of accommodation on offer, ranging from £8 a night hostel buns to luxurious island resorts and international hotels.
+Transport and Travel – Australia is geared up for travel around its vast expanse.
+There are excellent and affordable bus, train, and plane networks and many hire-car networks.
+Guided tour companies offer the flexibility of jump-on and jump-off services nationwide.
+Tourism information is easy to find, and a wide range of accommodations is available, ranging from £8 a night hostel buns to luxurious island resorts and international hotels.

-Costs – Budget independent travellers should budget £25 a day for food, transport and accommodation.
-A beer costs around £2, a takeaway about £3 and dinner for two with wine in a local restaurant can be had for about £20.
+Costs—Budget independent travellers should budget £25 a day for food, transport, and accommodation.
+A beer costs around £2, a takeaway about £3, and dinner for two with wine in a local restaurant can be had for about £20.
 Petrol prices are about half the price of the UK.
-ATM’s are widely available in pubs, malls and petrol stations as well as banks and street corners, they accept most UK cards.
+ATMs are widely available in pubs, malls, petrol stations, banks, and street corners; they accept most UK cards.